alaingalvan/CrossWindow/readme.md

     while (isRunning)
     {
         // ♻️ Update the event queue
         eventQueue.update();

         // 🎈 Iterate through that queue:
         while (!eventQueue.empty())
         {
             const xwin::Event event = eventQueue.pop();
+            switch(event.type)
+            {
+            case xwin::EventType::MouseMove:
+            xwin::MouseData* mouse = static_cast<xwin::MouseData*>(e.data);
+            //mouse.x, mouse.y
+            break;
+            case xwin::EventType::Close:
+            window.close();
+            break;
+            default:
-        // ...
+            // Do nothing
             }
         }
     }
+}
 ```

-This `xmain` function will be called from a platform specific main function that will be included in your main project by CMake.
-If you ever need to access something from that main function for whatever reason, you'll find it in `xwin::getXWinState()`.
+This `xmain` function will be called from a *platform specific main function* that will be included in your main project by CMake.
+If you ever need to access something from the platform specific main function for whatever reason, you'll find it in `xwin::getXWinState()`.

 For more examples visit the [Documentation](/docs).